6reenhorn/6reenhorn/README.md

 # 👋 Hi, I'm John Cyril Espina
 🎓 Studying at the **University of Science and Technology of Southern Philippines**
+📍 Currently staying at **Cagayan de Oro, Philippines**
+## About Me
 💻 Aspiring to be a **Full Stack Developer & Computer Vision Developer**
-📍 Currently staying at **Cagayan de Oro, Philippines**

-## 🌟 About Me
-Though still new, I continue to work hard to reach the place where I need to be.
+Though still new, I continue to work to get to where I envisioned myself to be.

 ---